johnalison/WorkingPhilosophy/WorkingPhilosophy.md

   > Thoughts: Dont wonder (focus)

-  > Soul: Dont be Passive or Agressive (moderation)
+  > Soul: Dont be Passive or Aggressive (moderation)

-  > Life: Dont be all about bussiness (Not sure)
+  > Life: Dont be all about business (Not sure)

 - Do the right thing because it is the right thing to do.
 Dont need any other reason for doing something you know is right.
-Only need justification to do thinkg you know are wrong.
+Only need justification to do think you know are wrong.
 - "Best time to plant a tree is 20 years ago, second best time is today"
 - "Those who will not risk, cannot win" - John Paul Jones
 - "Often injustice lies in what your not doing"  - Shane Parrish
 - Man who saved the world (Vasili Arkhipov)
-  > Sub officier who was sinavertiantly udner attack during the Cuban missle crisis.
+  > Sub officer who was sinavertiantly under attack during the Cuban missile crisis.
-  > Bombs exploded to get teh subs to surface.
+  > Bombs exploded to get the subs to surface.
   > Vasili's sub was not notified this was happening and assumed he was at war.
 But refused to launch nuclear war head.
 - Make due with how things ARE.
 Do not wait until thie perfect moment/mood/
   > "A good plan now is better than a perfect plan later" Patton
 - If you can, do it now.
 (Seneca)
 - "Do what nature demands of you.
 Get right to if its possible.
 Dont look around to see if people will know about it.
-Dont wait for profection, be satisfied with any small progress, but push for more" Markus Aurelius
+Dont wait for perfection, be satisfied with any small progress, but push for more" Markus Aurelius
 - Do not become trapped by idealism.
   > Begin where the world is.
-Useless to delay action because things arent pefect or the plan is not the best it could possibly be.
+Useless to delay action because things aren't perfect or the plan is not the best it could possibly be.
-- Pefection is the enemy of action.
+- Perfection is the enemy of action.
-- Real philosophers aren't concerned with authorshop recognition, only with what actually works.
+- Real philosophers aren't concerned with authorship recognition, only with what actually works.
   > What is said matters less than what is done.
 - Lessons from the game theory strategy of tit-for-tat
-  > It pays to go positivie and to go first
+  > It pays to go positive and to go first

   > People makes mistakes, it pays to forgive. (see hard with self, lenient with others)